| Donald Rumsfeld encouraged the Pentagon press corps this week to forget

 to such a place.
 But not sufficiently ashamed of putting Cindy Sheehan’s

+son and the children of other people in harms way.
 We could also tell Donald Rumsfeld that history is a work in progress

 and that we are gathered here today to write a new chapter, transforming